KaziShohiduzzaman/eye-care-center/README.md

 # Eye Care Center

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with React [Live Website](https://specialized-hospital.web.app/).

 ## Description
 In this project , you can find a eye care center and also some Famous Doctors.its open 24 hours. very critical operation successfully done by our doctors.For poor people the can take treatment in free of cost.